Broken Collarbone

 - Deformed collarbone

-- The child supports the arm with the other hand to reduce pain
+- The child supports the arm with the other hand to reduce the pain

 If the injury has affected the nerves of the arm, the newborn may find it difficult to move the arm and the arm may hang limply at his or her side.
 The injured shoulder will appear slightly lower than the other shoulder.
-The healing process of the bone may cause a lump to develop at the spot of the fracture (this will be noticed after a few weeks and can be felt when you touch the area).
+The healing process of the bone may cause a lump to develop at the spot of the fracture (this will appear after a few weeks and felt when you touch the area).

 Treatment for Broken Collarbone